 Yellow Jersey and Green Jacket

 It’s important to remember that, in some sporting events, the trophy doesn’t conform to what you might expect.
 Instead of a gloriously detailed metal product, some sports use a piece of clothing.
 For example, the Yellow Jersey is awarded to identify the leader of the Tour de France.
 Meanwhile, the Green Jacket is a golf trophy given to the winner of The Masters.
-The jacket is handed to the winner by either the previous winner or the Augusta chairman.
+The jacket is handed to the winner by either the previous winner or the Augusta chairman. visit here to buy varsity jackets.

 For those who watch ice hockey, you will have seen winners of the Stanley Cup carrying this huge monstrosity around the ice after the winning game.
 The names of all previous winners are engraved around the five rings, and these are actually detachable.
 Every year, player names are engraved onto the trophy, and only four engravers have ever been trusted with this job since the introduction of the trophy around one century ago.